 The first thing I did when I set foot in Iceland was booking a bus to Blue Lagoon.
 A geothermal spa set amidst a lava field in Grindavik, Blue Lagoon claims itself to be one of the 25 wonders in the world.

-At 9:30, a pre-planned shuttle arrived to pick me up from the airport.
+Although you can arrange transport between Reykjavik and Blue Lagoon, I opted for a shuttle directly from the airport.
 When the bus arrived at our stop, Iceland was still dim from early dawn.
 Snow hovered over the streets, landing obliquely on street lamps that illuminated the passage towards the main site.

 The main building was well-appointed—featuring rich browns and warm beige that were particularly pleasing to the eye.
 It had numerous floor to ceiling windows overlooking the misty lagoon, which surrounded a cafe oozing the sweet aroma of coffee.
 The change room was simple yet elegant, with mirrors facing chambers filled with lockers.

 A blanket of heavy mist overlaid the waters, so thick; shadowy bathers were only seen when meters away from one another.
 The body of water averaged 38°C in temperature and was surrounded by snow-covered hills.
 While snow was firmly spread across the mount peaks, the bottom layer of lava stones meeting the first spikes of lukewarm water was smooth and warm.
-Tickets range from standard to comfort, premium to luxury, with the former being USD $50 and the latter around $480.
+Tickets range from standard to comfort, premium to luxury, with the former being US 50 and the latter around US 480.
 The differences are the use of towel and slippers, facial masks and other skin care products.
-In addition to the lagoon, there is also the option to stay at the Silica Hotel for around USD $430 a night.
+In addition to the lagoon, there is also the option to stay at the Silica Hotel for around US 430 a night.
 Other add-ons include in-water massages, a drink, transportation, and restaurant reservations.
 Do make sure to pre-book online!

 Aside from the Blue Lagoon, there are a number of free thermal pool choices in Iceland.
 However, these generally require your own vehicle or a hired car since they are out of the average-tourist way.
 Grjótagjá is a beauty captured in episodes of Games of Thrones.
 It is some 5 hours away from Reykjavik but is definitely worth the drive.